 Kim's day-to-day involves building websites, creating digital products, books, designing packaging and generally stretching her left brain hemisphere.
 Her honours degree was in Internet Computer Science and she has kept up to date with many skills and built upon them.

-Kim is married to Steve, a helicopter pilot, is awaiting the imminent arrival of her first child, and has two cats - Nala and Duchess.
+Kim is married to Steve, a helicopter pilot, is mum to baby Rose, and has two cats - Nala and Duchess.